 - Finally, search for “happy white women”.
 You’ll notice a big difference in the results!

 The photos are not what you expected, but that doesn't mean the search is "wrong" or trying to influence you to think differently about race or gender.
 It's consistent with Google's algorithm for every search.
-It shows people what they think they want, not what they actually typed.
+It shows people what Google thinks they want, not what they actually typed.

 Bottom line: Google's agenda is to give its users what they want.
 That's why it shows results based on searcher intent.